kumawatmanish05/Daily_Update/Jan 2026 /Readme.md

 * Gave VCAG Practical

 # Jan 25
-* Learned about Path parameters
+* Learned about Path parameters in FastAPI